Our Approach and Services

 Psychotherapy/ Psychodynamic Therapy:

-The aim of psychodynamic therapy is to bring the unconscious mind into consciousness, helping individuals to unravel, experience and understand their true, deep-rooted feelings in order to resolve them.
+The aim of psychodynamic therapy is to bring the unconscious mind into consciousness, helping individuals to unravel, experience and understand their true, deep-rooted feelings in order understand how these affect the way we see the world and react to events.
 The theory explains that our unconscious minds tend to hold on to painful feelings and memories, which are too difficult for the conscious mind to process.
 In order to ensure these memories and experiences do not surface, many people will develop defences, such as denial and projections.
 According to psychodynamic therapy, these defences will often do more harm than good.

 The theory maintains that there are many layers to our psyche and therapists like myself use interventions and techniques to explore these layers.

-Systems theory is a study of the complex systems present in nature, science and society, and its framework investigates and describes any group of objects that work together to produce a result.
+Systems theory developed as a study of the complex systems present in nature, science and society, and its framework investigates and describes any group of objects that work together to produce a result. the observations are applied to human systems such as families.

-Systems theory and systemic therapy can be applied to individuals, couples and in a variety of other settings, as it doesn’t seek to address people on an individual level and instead focuses on understanding problems in a contextual framework.
+Systems theory and systemic therapy can be applied to individuals, couples and in a variety of other settings, as they don’t seek to address people on an individual level and instead focuses on understanding problems in a contextual framework.
+That could be of a family or a work setting or the wider community.

 Solution-focused therapy :